Dukh-i-zhizniki in America

 During his 27 years in America he was the outstanding speaker and orator of the brotherhood with a wide acquaintance among outsiders (ne nashi) non-Molokans, not infrequently taking a choir of singers to Pentecostal* church meetings where he preached and explained the Prygun Molokan reasons for their migration.
 It was his wisdom, his profound knowledge of the scriptures plus his wide knowledge of Russian literature that enabled him to repel the periodic attempts by leaders of neighboring PAGE 102 denominations — Baptists, Pentecostals, etc.— to proselytize the Spiritual Christians Molokan people and whenever their Molokan children became enmeshed with the law the parents immediately turned to Philip Mikhailovich for counsel which was always forthcoming.

 His wise counsel prevailed in most major decisions of the time, especially during the first World War when he boldly counseled the young Spiritual Christians Molokans to comply with the registration requirements of the draft law but to demand exemptions as conscientious objectors through the regular legal channels.
 (It was said of him that as a young man in Russia he undertook a trip to Tiflis to shop for various household necessities but that while there he met a man who had a trunk full of Russian literature to sell so instead of the household necessities Philip Mikhailovich spent the largest portion of his allotted funds for the books and to the utter dismay of his wife he came back home with only a few of the necessities but as a proud owner of a trunk full of books.)
-Click to ENLARGE

 For these reasons, and despite the serious and sometimes stormy opposition to his liberal religious views, he was mourned by all factions of the brotherhood and his funeral was the biggest in point of attendance than any precious funeral of that time, in fact it called forth a good sized article with photo on the front page in the Los Angeles Times ("Patriarch Laid To Rest," Los Angeles Times, January 12, 1933, page A1).

-The old building of the Melikoiskaia Church — the largest one available — was much too small for the occasion.
+The old building of the Melikoiskaia meeting hall Church — the largest one available — was much too small for the occasion.
 To accommodate the overflow a tarpaulin was stretched over the entire back yard area where additional tables were set up and a public address system was installed to enable those seated outside to hear the proceedings of the service.
 (Footnote: This innovation caused such an unfavorable reaction and criticism that it distracted from the solemnity of the occasion and was never tried again.)
 Public address systems were later often used at UMCA mass assemblies (Gage Ave., Los Angeles), UMCA picnics (Barnstall Park, Pasadena, and in the Molokan prayer hall in San Francisco for large meetings (weddings, funerals, holidays).

 In August 1914, F. M. Shubin testified in Los Angeles Municipal Court that he was the "former head of the Russian Church in this city."
 He explained to Judge Wilbur that the Spiritual Christians from Russia "..revolted against him as their leader and as having authority to speak for them."
 Shubin explained that he was demoted because he gave an incorrectly translated document to the court regarding bride-selling and marriage registration allegations, but has submitted a correct one signed by 78 elders.
 He assured they will obey the law to register marriages, and will no longer discuss the matter ("Russian Explains : Tells Judge Civil Marriage Laws Were Not Repudiated — Blames Translation of Statement," Los Angeles Times, August 4, 1914, page II-5).